oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 The output should look like this:
 <img src="https://github.com/oer4sdi/OER-spatial-data-streaming/blob/ARE_RevisedStoryBoard/img/Jupyter_CMD_1.svg" width="1000">

-Goto your browser and access the URL that starts with `http://127.0.0.1:8888/?token=` (please take the `token` from the previous command output).
+Goto your browser and access the URL that starts with `http://127.0.0.1:8888/?token=` (please take the `token` from your previous command output).

 You will see the UI of the Jupyter Notebook server which informs you about the files that are available and the documents that are currently running.
 Please open the folder “src” to see the three Notebook documents that are prepared for our exercise.